What is the report delaying?

 - The attribution will take more time to give the count to an ad set and it also must be depreciated.

-- You only can check raw purchase events register for organic transactions as well as paid, while reports only show transactions from paid traffic that can be attributed to a specific ad.
+- You only can check raw purchase events registered for organic transactions as well as paid ones, while reports only show transactions from paid traffic that can be attributed to a specific ad.
 It can take a week for you to look back on the effectiveness of a campaign.